EdTech Trends 2023

 Top ten EdTech unicorns by valuation.
 ByJu’s, Yuanfudao, and Zuoyebang hold the highest value in 2022.

-• The value of public and private EdTech companies has reached $375 billion.
+• Publicly traded and private EdTech companies were valued at $375 billion.

-• The main EdTech market players that shaped the market in 2022 were the following: 2U Inc, BoxLight, Byju’s, Blackboard, Udemy, Coursera, Chegg, Duolingo, Udacity, and Unacademy.
+• The most competitive EdTech market players were the following: 2U Inc, BoxLight, Byju’s, Blackboard, Udemy, Coursera, Chegg, Duolingo, Udacity, and Unacademy.

 How Fast Is EdTech Growing?